welllima88/sharkPy/INSTALL.md

 sudo apt-get install wireshark           #if you didn't build/install wireshark (be sure wireshark libs are in LD_LIBRARY_PATH)<br/>
 cd sharkPy<br/>
 sudo ./setup install<br/>

+#DOCKER

+##Set up
+First, make sharkPy directory and place Dockerfile into it. cd into this new directory.<br/>

+##Build sharkPy Docker image
+docker build -t "ubuntu16_04:sharkPy" .   #Build will take a while and should be completely automated.

+####Note:sharkPy dist code will be in /sharkPy

+##Run interactively as Docker container.
+Mount dirs, access nets per Docker instructions.
+###Should give you command prompt
+docker run -it ubuntu16_04:sharkPy /bin/bash

+###Command prompt and access to host NICs (to allow for network capture)
+docker run -it --net=host ubuntu16_04:sharkPy /bin/bash

+###Command prompt and mount directory (to access PCAPs)
+TO-DO